ccat3z/stars/README.md

 * [Yelp/dumb-init](https://github.com/Yelp/dumb-init): A minimal init system for Linux containers
 * [WrBug/dumpDex](https://github.com/WrBug/dumpDex): 💯一款Android脱壳工具，需要xposed支持, 易开发已集成该项目：
 * [henrysher/duplicity](https://github.com/henrysher/duplicity): mirror of duplicity: https://code.launchpad.net/duplicity
+* [martanne/dvtm](https://github.com/martanne/dvtm): dvtm brings the concept of tiling window management, popularized by X11-window managers like dwm to the console.
+As a console window manager it tries to make it easy to work with multiple console based programs.
 * [ewlsh/dynamic-panel-transparency](https://github.com/ewlsh/dynamic-panel-transparency): Adds Transparency To The Gnome Shell Panel
 * [rfjakob/earlyoom](https://github.com/rfjakob/earlyoom): earlyoom - Early OOM Daemon for Linux
 * [Ian2020/EasyScreenCast](https://github.com/Ian2020/EasyScreenCast): This extension simplifies the use of the video recording function integrated in gnome shell, allows quickly to change the various settings of the desktop recording.